Sai de Baixo: Format

 Sai de Baixo emerged as actor Luis Gustavo suggested to director Daniel Filho about doing a sitcom inspired by 1960s Família Trapo, recorded on a theater while following a dysfunctional family.

-The show was shot in a São Paulo theater, Teatro Procópio Ferreira.
+The show was recorded in front of a live audience in a São Paulo theater, Teatro Procópio Ferreira.
 The program was shot there every Tuesday afternoon, but the theater was still receiving regular plays and spectacles, and the set had to be disassembled at the end of every shooting and then reassembled the following week, for the next shooting.
 The people involved in the show called it "the marathon of continuity", since every item of the family's apartment had to be in exactly the same place that it was in the previous episodes.
 In a further acknowledgment of its surroundings, every episode of the program ended with a curtain call.

 The show was rarely set outside its primary location, the living room of an apartment in Arouche Towers, a building in São Paulo's neighborhood Largo do Arouche.
 The biggest setting change occurred in 2000, when eight episodes were shot in a cafe in the building's ground floor, Arouche's Place.
 But the change was not well received by the audiences, and poor ratings forced the return of the apartment set.
 This was done in such a hurry that one of the episodes that took place in the Cafe was dropped and left unaired.
 Upon the return to the apartment, the writers decided that the Cafe had exploded in unclear circumstances, probably as part of an insurance fraud scheme.